rvesse/stardog-docs/src/docs/dotnet.html.md

 ### Removing Data

-As previously mentioned the `IStorageProvider` API is graph centric, you can delete an entire graph from your Stardog database using the `DeleteGraph()`
+As previously mentioned the `IStorageProvider` API is graph-oriented, you can delete an entire graph from your Stardog database using the `DeleteGraph()`
 method: